 What are my options for the shingles vaccine?
 If I've already had shingles, should I get the vaccine so that I don't get shingles again?

 People looking to receive the shingles vaccine now have two options.
-The Food and Drug Administration in 2017 approved Shingrix as the preferred alternative to Zostavax, which was approved in 2006.
+The Food and Drug Administration in 2017 approved Shingrix.
+It's the preferred alternative to Zostavax, which was approved in 2006.
 Both vaccines are approved for adults age 50 and older for the prevention of shingles and related complications, whether they've already had shingles or not.
+You may get the Shingrix vaccine even if you've already had shingles.
+Also, consider getting the Shingrix vaccine if you've had the Zostavax vaccine or if you don't know whether you've had chickenpox.

 Zostavax is a live vaccine given as a single injection, usually in the upper arm.
 Shingrix is a nonliving vaccine made of a virus component.
 It's given in two doses, with two to six months between doses.
 The most common side effects of either shingles vaccine are redness, pain, tenderness, swelling and itching at the injection site, and headaches.